-- Do any of my current medical conditions make PrEP not a good choice? - Do any of my other prescription medications, OTC drugs, street drugs, herbs, vitamins, supplements have interactions with PrEP drugs? - What should I do if I become pregnant while on PrEP?
+- Do any of my current medical conditions make PrEP not a good choice? - Do any of my other prescription medications, over-thecounter drugs, street drugs, herbs, vitamins, supplements have interactions with the drug? - What should I do if I become pregnant while on PrEP?